 Back in England, a pivotal moment was stumbling into Annie Sloan’s magical shop in Oxford.
 It was here, I discovered her wonderful chalk paint and her inimitable style of painting and use of colour.
-Annie is a huge inspiration.
-I trained with her to paint furniture her unique way, and I was lucky enough to then become Annie’s local stockist.
-Marmalade House was created with the aim to showcase a passion for colour and painting, my own blend of fabrics and accessories and to inspire people to bring out the artist in themselves.
+Annie has been a huge inspiration.
+I trained with her to paint furniture her unique way, and I was lucky enough to then to be able develop this into my own work, and enjoy the creative versatility the paint offers.

 Now incorporating paint, fabrics and styling Marmalade House interiors, location shoots, painted furniture and training, I am lucky enough to work with many designers and influences.
 I am inspired by texture and the simplicity of mixing and blending colour in its simplest form, either into the home or on a piece of furniture.
 I am finally able to indulge my love of putting things together (and shopping!) with my own collection of bespoke products and accessories, created or collected from around the world.
 Each is chosen to blend with our distinctive Marmalade House style.